SonarOpenCommunity/sonar-cxx/README.md

 ## Alternatives:
-That's not the only choice when if youre after C++ support in SonarQube: there is also the commercial [C++ plugin from SonarSource](http://www.sonarsource.com/products/plugins/languages/cpp/).
+That's not the only choice when if you're after C++ support in SonarQube: there is also the commercial [C++ plugin from SonarSource](http://www.sonarsource.com/products/plugins/languages/cpp/).
 Choose whatever fits your needs.